 Conditional shortcodes for field connections (Themer)

-Besides field connection shortcodes, which return the contents of field connections as text strings, Beaver Themer has conditional shortcodes, which display custom text if the field connection shortcode does or does not return content.
+Besides field connection shortcodes, which return the contents of field connections as text strings, Beaver Themer has conditional field connection shortcodes, which display custom text if the field connection shortcode meets the conditional if statement.

 Conditional shortcode syntax

 The conditional shortcode syntax introduced in the first versions of Beaver Themer is an if-statement that is a Boolean test.
 In other words, it tests for the presence or absence of the shortcode in the statement.

 When would you want to use a Boolean If?
 For example, you have some text as a label for the field connection shortcode that follows, but you want the prefixed text to appear only when that field connection shortcode returns a value.
 Or, you're creating a custom post layout in a Posts module to display a featured image, but you only want the layout markup to be implemented when the post has a featured image.
 This Boolean if statement is also useful for troubleshooting field connection problems.
 See the Build This and troubleshooting articles in the Related Articles below for concrete examples with code.